ArcherFSharpTesting/Core/README.md

 ---

 - Ignored features will not execute their tests.
-- You can use `FeatureBuilder.Ignore` with the same overloads as `FeatureBuilder.NewFeature` (name, path, setup, teardown, tags).
+- You can use `FeatureFactory.Ignore` with the same overloads as `FeatureFactory.NewFeature` (name, path, setup, teardown, tags).
 - Useful for marking features as pending, under development, or temporarily disabled.

 For more details, see the test scripts in `Test.Scripts/Arrow Ignore.fs` and related files.